Method for noise-induced regularization in quantum neural networks: Results

 \section{Results}

-The results of the training process of the model with $L$ = 5 layers and 40 variational parameters, described in Sec. \ref{sec:training}, are shown in Fig.~\ref{fig:epochal_loss}, which depicts the mean test and training set losses across all 16 models at each epoch for varying strengths of the three noise channels.
+The results of the training process of the model with $L$ = 5 layers, described in Sec. \ref{sec:training}, for the diabetes dataset are shown in Fig.~\ref{fig:epochal_loss}, which depicts the mean training and validation set losses at each epoch for varying strengths of the three noise channels.

 Initially, we note that very high levels of noise reduce the ability of the model to accurately characterize a dataset, which is evidenced by the reduction in the gradient of the loss curves for values of $\gamma > 0.1$.
 This is a consequence of the fact that the measurement outcome of the quantum circuit becomes increasingly uncorrelated with the input data features as noise in the quantum circuit increases.
-Consider the case of the amplitude-damping channel, described by Eqs. (\ref{eq:ad_channel_e0}) and (\ref{eq:ad_channel_e1}).
-It is straightforward to see that in the limit of $\gamma \to 1$, the state $\ket{0}$ will be measured with unit probability.
-Thus, the model predicts the value $\hat{y} = 1$ for all values of the input features.
-Moreover, calculating the average MSE error loss across all samples in the dataset for a model which always predicts the value $y = 1$, one obtains
+For example, in the case of the amplitude-damping channel, described by Eqs. (\ref{eq:ad_channel_e0}) and (\ref{eq:ad_channel_e1}), in the limit of $\gamma \to 1$, the state $\ket{0}$ will be measured with unit probability, corresponding to the value $\langle z\rangle = -1$ of the Pauli-Z observable.
+The depolarization channel in turn drives each qubit into an equal mixture of states $\ket{0}$ and $\ket{1}$, i.e., $1/2(\ket{0}\bra{0}+\ket{1}\bra{1})$, resulting in the output of the Pauli-Z observable equal to 0.
+Finally, the phase-damping noise at $\gamma \to 1$ erases quantum coherence from the qubits, leaving them in a classical mixture.
+This noise converts a quantum computer into a classical probabilistic device, which, for long enough circuits, again tends to output qubits in a completely mixed state.